Aminsteir/MARZ/README.md

 The following list indicates what each user is able to do, depending on their role.

 #### Buyers
+- user login
+- user registration
 - update profile
-- user registration
-- look up products
+- look up products and categories
 - add to shopping cart
-- checkout from shopping cart
+- checkout from shopping cart (place orders)
+- review products they have purchased

 #### Sellers
+- user login
+- user registration
 - update profile
-- user registration
 - list products
 - edit product listing
+- view Buyer reviews

 #### HelpDesk
+- user login
+- user registration
 - update profile
-- user registration
+- view requests from Buyers and Users
 - handle update password requests